ErfanZohrabi/lab-of-bioinformatics-project/README.md

 ## Step 1: Data Collection
 ### 1. Access the PDB Database:

-o	Query using CATH ID or PFAM ID.
+*	Query using CATH ID or PFAM ID.

-o	Set data collection resolution to ≤ 3 Å.
+*	Set data collection resolution to ≤ 3 Å.

-o	Specify size between 50-80 residues.
+*	Specify size between 50-80 residues.

-o	Exclude mutant proteins.
+*	Exclude mutant proteins.

 ### 2. Handle Redundancy:
-o	Cluster proteins based on similarity, selecting one representative from each cluster. o	Use PDB search: return -> polymer entities, group by -> S.I.
-50% or above. o	Alternatively, perform pairwise alignments and cluster according to similarity level. o	Obtain the ID, sequence, and chain (Auth Asym ID), and download in JSON or CSV format. o	Clean up results by removing quotes. o	Extract values and disregard lines without entry IDs.
+*	Cluster proteins based on similarity, selecting one representative from each cluster.
+*	Use PDB search: return -> polymer entities, group by -> S.I.
+50% or above.
+*	Alternatively, perform pairwise alignments and cluster according to similarity level.
+*	Obtain the ID, sequence, and chain, and download in JSON or CSV format.
+*	Clean up results by removing quotes.
+*	Extract values and disregard lines without entry IDs.

 ### 3. Perform Pairwise Alignments:
-o	Use blastclust for all-against-all pairwise alignments. o	Set score and coverage thresholds (blastclust -i <fastafile> -o <outfile> -S 80 -L 0.8). o	Each line in the output file represents a cluster. o	For a limited number of sequences, consider global alignment.
+*	Use blastclust for all-against-all pairwise alignments.
+*	Set score and coverage thresholds.
+*	Each line in the output file represents a cluster.
+*	For a limited number of sequences, consider global alignment.

 ### 4. Alternative Method:
-o	Select one representative and use PDBeFold for pairwise alignment against the PDB to find similar structures, noting possible functional differences.
+*	Select one representative and use PDBeFold for pairwise alignment against the PDB to find similar structures, noting possible functional differences.

 ## Step 2: Multiple Structure Alignment
-•	Upload the list of PDB codes to PDBeFold.
+*	Upload the list of PDB codes to PDBeFold.
-•	Address alignment issues where positions contain mostly gaps, which can hinder HMMER's ability to calculate probabilities.
+*	Address alignment issues where positions contain mostly gaps, which can hinder HMMER's ability to calculate probabilities.
-•	Format alignments with one whole sequence by line
+*	Format alignments with one whole sequence by line

 ## Step 3: Generate HMM
-•	Use hmmbuild to create the HMM.
+*	Use hmmbuild to create the HMM.
-•	Ensure it skips the first and last positions with too many gaps.
+*	Ensure it skips the first and last positions with too many gaps.
-•	Verify the length of the model.
+*	Verify the length of the model.